-6. For the purpose of implementing the general obligations referred to in Article 4-

-- (a) the Government may by regulations provide for such measures as may be required for the further implementation of the rights recognised in the Convention; - (b) regulations made under paragraph (a) may amend this Act or any other enactment which contains any provisions that constitute discrimination against persons with disabilities.
+- 6. For the purpose of implementing the general obligations referred to in Article 4 of the Convention, the Government may- - (a) produce guidance notes relating to the general obligations; - (b) by Regulations provide for such measures as may be required for the further implementation of the rights recognised in the Convention; and - (c) Regulations made under paragraph (b) may amend this Act or any other enactment which contains any provisions that constitute discrimination against persons with disabilities.